-Is your kitchen drawer becoming overcrowded with seed packets?
-Are they scattered throughout your house?
-It seems like you require a proper storage solution for them immediately.
+Do you have an overflowing kitchen drawer filled with seed packets scattered throughout your house?
+It seems like you need to find a suitable storage solution for them immediately.

 Remember to store them somewhere cool, dark, and dry, and you’re golden – here are 20 inventive ways to store your seed collection!